hkust-ye/rktan-networkInverseDesign/README.md

 The test dataset for the model can be downloaded from the link: https://1drv.ms/f/s!Ai_nIBFtgsTMgTrizTMZYov-7VD2

+The checkpoint file can be downloaded from the link: https://1drv.ms/f/s!Ai_nIBFtgsTMa3haiYUcgMtCkzI

 The test datasets are suitable to used for:
 (i)  Convolutional Neural Network for Compliance Prediction (ii) Inverse Design Model